JGNacul/hello-world/README.md

 # hello-world
-Repository for storing and sharing ideas
+Repository for storing and sharing ideas.
-What's up *y'all?!*
+This is my *first edit.*